Keio University

 The malicious attacks by those users were intense.
 While I watched the situation unfold, I did not openly defend the researcher.
 I sent an encouraging email, but I could not bring myself to admonish the attackers on my own account.
 Even if anything I said would have likely just added fuel to the fire, the bottom line was that I was scared.

 Furthermore, on Twitter at the time, hate speech against Zainichi Koreans was becoming rampant.
-When I searched for what kind of replies were being sent to a certain Zainichi Korean user, I was shocked to see countless insults that made me want to cover my eyes.
+When I searched to see what kind of replies were being sent to a certain Zainichi Korean user, I was shocked to see countless insults that made me want to cover my eyes.
 From that perspective, saying things like "X has recently become a scary place" is, simply put, contrary to the facts.
-Therefore, to state the recent situation more accurately, the range of users who experience fear has expanded, and it has likely become harder to predict who will become a target of harassment.
+Therefore, to describe the recent situation more accurately, it would be that the range of users who experience scary things has expanded, and it has become harder to predict who will become a target of harassment.

 Is the Echo Chamber Evil?

 In this situation, my own way of using social media has changed from before.
-While I continue to post on X, I have started writing what I really want to say on Bluesky, an emerging social media platform.
+While I continue to post on X, I have started writing what I really want to say on the emerging social media platform Bluesky.
 This is because, in addition to having fewer users, there are likely many people with thoughts similar to mine, so I rarely receive unpleasant replies.
 In other words, this is my "echo chamber."

 When people speak of echo chambers, the general perception is that they are bad spaces where users with the same opinions cluster together, and being inside them causes opinions to become biased.
 Of course, such a view is not entirely wrong.
 There is no disagreement that an echo chamber where opposing opinions never enter is an undesirable space.